wk1lian/ADG/README.md

 # ADG
-Universal clustering algorithm based on adaptive density gradient
+Universal clustering algorithm based on an adaptive density gradient